Languages: Russian

 Minors and Certificates in Russian

-To earn a Minor in Russian Studies, students must complete 15 credits of coursework starting at the RUSS 2002 level.
-The coursework should include one Russian or Eurasian themed course from outside of Modern Languages.
-To earn a Certificate in Russian, students must complete 12 credits of coursework at the level of RUSS 2002 or higher.
-Taking part in the Russian Languages for Business and Technology (LBAT) Program is a great way to complete nearly all of the minor coursework during the summer through study abroad.
+To earn a minor in Russian studies, students must complete 15 credits of coursework starting at the RUSS 2002 level.
+The coursework should include one Russian or Eurasian-themed course from outside of Modern Languages.
+To earn a certificate in Russian, students must complete 12 credits of coursework at the level of RUSS 2002 or higher.
+Taking part in the Russian Languages for Business and Technology (LBAT) program is a great way to complete nearly all of the minor coursework during the summer through study abroad.
 Upon completion of the LBAT, students who took RUSS 2002 previously need to complete only 3 credit hours (one course).
 Completing the LBAT will fulfill all requirements of the certificate.

-Russian courses are also available as part of the minor in International Business, Language, and Culture.
+Russian courses are also available as part of the minor in international business, language, and culture.

 Study Abroad

-The Russian Language for Business and Technology (LBAT) Program provides nine weeks of intensive advanced language study for students who have completed at least RUSS 2002 or the equivalent.
-Students live in homestays with native-speaking families in the cities of Riga, Latvia, and St. Petersburg, Russia.
-Separate coursework is offered at both the 3rd-year and 4th-year levels and also includes a lecture course, with lectures in English, discussion, and research project in Russian, on “Contemporary Russia.”
-A cultural program includes site visits to Russian companies and an overnight trip to Moscow.
+The Russian Language for Business and Technology (LBAT) program provides nine weeks of intensive advanced language study for students who have completed at least RUSS 2002 or the equivalent.
+Students live in individual homestays with Russian-speaking families in Riga, Latvia.
+Separate coursework is offered at both the 3rd-year and 4th-year levels and also includes “Contemporary Russia” – a lecture and discussion course with a summer-long research project.
+A cultural program around the Baltics focuses on the rich and multi-cultural history of the region.

 Student Spotlights